KaiWalter/message-distribution/README.md

 # Message Distribution

+> This branch `spin` is extended, so that it can feed messages into tests contained in repository <https://github.com/KaiWalter/spin-samples> !

 With this repository I want to evaluate and performance test various asynchronous message distribution options with **Azure** resources and hosting platforms.
 Focus is on measuring the end-to-end **throughput** regardless whether or not certain platform constellations scale or not.

 Currently hosted only Azure Container Apps (ACA) is implemented in this repo